w3cping/blog-posts/privacy-anti-patterns.md

-Instead, websites should be only be allowed to use powerful new features when accessed from privileged positions (e.g. first-party code running in a first party context, but not third-party frames, etc.) or when users have given some signal they desire the additional functionality (e.g. a permission prompt, a user gesture, etc.).
+Instead, websites should be only be allowed to use powerful new features when accessed from privileged positions (e.g. first-party code running in a first party context, but not third-party frames, etc.) or when users have given a clear signal that they desire the additional functionality (e.g. a permission prompt, a cognizant user gesture, etc.).

 The specific "gating" mechanisms will vary from case to case (and thus is beyond the scope of this blog post), but almost any "gating" is better than